Life Insurance with Living Benefits for Chronic or Critical Illness

 Living Benefits vs. Disability Insurance

 Living benefits provide cash during a qualifying health event, but they are not designed to replace income the way disability insurance is.
-Disability insurance is built around the loss of earned income due to the inability to work, and it can pay monthly benefits while an insured is disabled even when the specific condition does not meet the narrower chronic or critical illness definitions in a life insurance rider.
+Disability insurance is built around the loss of earned income due to inability to work, and it can pay monthly benefits while an insured is disabled even when the specific condition does not meet the narrower chronic or critical illness definitions in a life insurance rider.
 Living benefits require a specific qualifying trigger that may be more severe or more restrictively defined than the typical disability insurance definition of inability to perform occupational duties.
 Many households benefit from both: disability insurance for paycheck protection during any disabling condition that prevents work, and living benefits as a liquidity tool specifically for major diagnoses that create elevated expenses beyond what income replacement alone can address.
-Our broader resource on disability insurance for income protection covers how disability coverage is structured and how it complements life insurance with living benefits in a comprehensive protection plan.
+Disability insurance for income protection covers how disability coverage is structured and how it complements life insurance with living benefits in a comprehensive protection plan — which is the right lens for most households, because the two tools address overlapping but distinct risks that together create a more complete financial safety net than either can provide alone.

 Costs, Discounts, and How Living Benefits Are Priced